Kentucky Route 107: Christian County

-Todd & Logan Counties
+Todd and Logan Counties

 After exiting Fearsville, KY 107 enters the northern segment of Todd County near Kirkmansville where it meets KY 171.
 It then gets co-signed with KY 181 at Clifty.
 The co-signing of the two state routes lasts for 2 mi.
 KY 107 after separating from KY 181 is known as Todd-Deer Lick Road, and becomes known simply as Deer Lick Road upon entry into Logan County.
 The junction with KY 1293 at Deer Lick provides access to Lake Malone.
-KY 107 ends at Lewisburg, where it intersects with US 431, in the middle of that route's section that is co-signed with KY 106.
+KY 107 ends at Lewisburg, where it intersects with US 431 during that route's section that is co-signed with KY 106.

+History

+Until the Fort Campbell Military Reservation was established in 1942, KY 107's southern/western terminus was at the Tennessee state line in the southeastern-most corner of Trigg County.
+The southern terminus was truncated to the intersection with Angels Road when the military base was opened.

+KY 107's northern/eastern terminus was originally in Kirkmansville until the mid-1940s, when it was extended to Clifty via a former alignment of KY 181 in that area.
+The roadway between Clifty and Lewisburg was undesignated until KY 107 was extended onto that road in the mid-1950s.